ouaabisouhayle/readme_others_are_private/README.md

 #### Birth Forecasting
 - Forecasted child births in all provinces of Spain using LSTM networks and TensorFlow, applying time series analysis and forecasting techniques.

+### Machine Learning Projects
+#### Patient Analysis and Disease Prediction
+- **Feature Engineering**: Created a wide range of features from patients' blood sample levels, applying feature selection techniques to identify the most informative ones for predictive models.
+- **Disease Prediction**: Developed machine learning models to predict the likelihood of a patient contracting a specific disease based on blood sample features, optimizing models for high accuracy.
+- **Healing Time Forecasting**: Built regression models to estimate healing time for patients diagnosed with specific diseases, based on patient characteristics and treatment factors.

+#### Synthetic Data Creation and RUL Prediction
+- **Synthetic Data Creation**: Generated synthetic battery data mimicking real-world battery data characteristics, expanding the dataset for better model training.
+- **Battery Capacity Prediction**: Developed a predictive model to estimate battery capacity after multiple charging and discharging cycles, employing machine learning algorithms for accurate predictions.

+#### Football Analysis and Prediction
+- **Clustering of Formations**: Analyzed data from Bundesliga matches to cluster formations used during games, identifying common patterns and strategies using clustering algorithms.
+- **Event Prediction**: Developed a predictive model to forecast the type of movement in a football match, such as overlaps or runs behind the defense, using machine learning techniques.

 ### Web Scraping and Data Analysis
+#### LinkedIn Job Market Analysis
+- Developed a web scraping system to extract job offers from LinkedIn for Morocco and numerous other nations across all continents.
+- Conducted comprehensive data analysis using Matplotlib, Seaborn, and Power BI to visualize trends and insights in the global job market.
+- Created a job matching model using Natural Language Processing (NLP) and Deep Learning techniques to align job seekers with suitable opportunities.
+- Tools used: Web scraping libraries, Power BI, NLP frameworks, Deep Learning libraries.

 #### Scraping and Analysis of Territorial (US) and Sports Data
 - Developed an automated system for collecting and analyzing data on sports camps and demographic data through web scraping using Python.
-Processed and analyzed information contained in PDFs using LangChain and language models (LLMs), and automatically generated detailed reports in PDF format with LaTeX.
+- Processed and analyzed information contained in PDFs using LangChain and language models (LLMs).
+- Automatically generated detailed reports in PDF format with LaTeX.

 ## Contact
 For more information, please contact [Souhayle Ouaabi](mailto:souhayle.ouaabi99@gmail.com).